lucadibello/zerotrust-your-home/README.md

 2. The *restore* instance: in charge of cleaning up the S3 bucket by removing old backups based on the configured retention policies (refer to the next section for more details).

-3. The "check" instance: is responsible for verifying the integrity of the backup repository stored in the S3 bucket.
+3. The *check* instance: is responsible for verifying the integrity of the backup repository stored in the S3 bucket.
 This operation is executed on a daily basis (every day at 5:15 AM, 1h15m after the prune operation).
 The check process consists in analyzing 10% of the total data stored in the cloud storage, ensuring the reliability and integrity of the backups.

 #### 3.3.1.
 Backup retention policies